For Financial Aid Purposes

 Degree Program | Published Program Duration | Maximum Time to Completion |

-MDiv | 3 years | 5 years |
+MASJ | 3 years | 5 years |

-MA | 2 years | 4 years |
+MDiv (full-time) | 3 years | 6 years |

 DMin | 3 years | 5 years |

-PhD | 10 years |
+PhD | 5 years | 10 years |

 Satisfactory Academic Progress Standards

-MDiv, MA, STM, and DMin Students
+MDiv, MAR, MASJ, STM, and DMin Students

 Pacing (quantitative) standard:

-- Those students who do not receive federal aid in a semester, but who subsequently apply for assistance, must also meet the credit accumulation standard in order to receive federal funds.
+- Those students who do not receive federal aid in a semester, but who subsequently apply for assistance, must also meet the credit accumulation standard in order to receive federal funds

 - Transfer credits accepted from other institutions are not included in pace calculations